To make the students understand and master basic concepts in the subjects of Mathematics, Physics and Chemistry.

 The questions (or concepts) in Test 2 would be very similar to those covered in Test 1.
 As Test 2 is conducted after the discussion of Test 1, a student should be able to score more marks.
-The objective of this test is to check the attentiveness of the children in class.
+The objective of this test is to check the attentiveness of the students in class.

 Cumulative Tests are descriptive in nature and carry 50 marks.
 It is further divided into three sections - I, II and III.
 These tests are conducted once a month.
 Section I and II tests are modelled on the school/board exams paper pattern.
 Section III is a combination of school/board exams paper pattern which will require application of concepts too.
 After completion of two to three chapters one CUMULATIVE TEST will be conducted.

 - Section I consists of Very Short Answers - one word or one sentence answers, multiple choice questions, match the following, fill in the blanks with each question carrying 1 mark

 - Section II consists of Short Answers - three to four sentence answers with each question carrying 2-3 marks